anmonteiro/youtube/001-reason-vercel-lambda-function/README.md

 Deploying OCaml code to Vercel is the more complicated part here.
 There are a few things going on:

-- Vercel runs on AWS Lambda, which in turn are running on Amazon Linux boxes
+- Vercel runs on AWS Lambda, which in turn runs on Amazon Linux boxes
 - We use e.g. a dependency on OpenSSL.
 In order to avoid depending on runtime packages, we just build a statically linked binary.